qkfang/legoai.web/blog/2025-03-15-community-global-ai-bootcamp-sydney-2025.md

 tags: [ai,microsoft,azure,community,mvp]
 ---

 Global AI Bootcamp Sydney 2025 🌍: Full House of Innovation and Learning today!
-Sydney's hashtag#AI community came together at Microsoft Reactor Sydney.
+Sydney's AI community came together at Microsoft Reactor Sydney.
 With 120+ enthusiastic participants, the event was packed with insightful sessions, engaging discussions and pizza🍕 & stickers !

 🚀 From enterprise AI architecture to creative applications of generative AI, the day was filled with exciting knowledge-sharing opportunities.
 A Stellar Lineup of AI sessions: 🔥
-- Architecting Enterprise RAG Solutions with Azure hashtag#CosmosDB DiskANN and Fabric by Michael
+- Architecting Enterprise RAG Solutions with Azure CosmosDB DiskANN and Fabric by Michael
-- hashtag#LEGO + Python + GPT = The Journey from Dad to Superdad with Azure AI Services by Daniel (like my robotics cap? :p)
+- LEGO + Python + GPT = The Journey from Dad to Superdad with Azure AI Services by Daniel (like my robotics cap? :p)
 - AI Alchemy: Crafting Success with the Right Mix of Services by Haritha
 - Model Agnostic AI Implementation by Anupam
 - Unlocking Document Insights with Azure AI by Akanksha